PhysiologicalGenomicBMC/TAPIR_Wiesbeck_et_al/README.md

 ### Plasmid information

-To order the plasmid, see Addgene (https://www.addgene.org/Stefan_Stricker/) Plasmid map and sequences are available in the folder ./plasmids
+To order the plasmid, see Addgene (https://www.addgene.org/Stefan_Stricker/)

+Plasmid map and sequences are available in the [plasmid folder](./plasmids).